NASA spacecraft rockets toward sun for closest look yet

 The Delta IV Heavy rocket thundered into the pre-dawn darkness, thrilling onlookers for miles around as it climbed through a clear, star-studded sky.
 NASA needed the mighty 23-story rocket, plus a third stage, to get the diminutive Parker probe — the size of a small car and well under a ton — racing toward the sun.

-From Earth, it is 93 million miles to the sun (150 million kilometers), and the Parker probe will be within 4 percent of that distance.
+From Earth, it is 93 million miles (150 million kilometers) to the sun, and the Parker probe will be within 4 percent of that distance at its closest.
 That will be seven times closer than previous spacecraft.

-"Fly baby girl, fly!!" project scientist Nicola Fox of Johns Hopkins University said in a tweet right before liftoff.
-She urged it to "go touch the sun!"
+"Fly baby girl, fly!!" project scientist Nicola Fox of Johns Hopkins University urged via Twitter.

 It was the first rocket launch ever witnessed by Parker, professor emeritus at the University of Chicago.
 He came away impressed, saying it was like looking at the Taj Mahal for years in photos and then beholding "the real thing" in India.